 3. Gianluigi Buffon

 Considered by many to be the greatest goalkeeper of all time, Gigi Buffon is the pinnacle of career longevity in the very top of footballing pyramid.
 He seems to have found the fountain of youth because he is still playing today and is as good as any goalkeeper half his age.
-This career longevity has allowed him to break many records, including the most appearances by a player in Serie A with 649 appearances and the most amount of clean sheets by a goalkeeper with a staggering 296 number of clean sheets and a 45.6% clean sheet ratio.
+This career longevity has allowed him to break many records, including the most amount of clean sheets by a goalkeeper with over 500 number of clean sheets.

 2. Michel Platini

 With Juventus, Platini won 2 Serie A,1 Coppa Italia, and 1 European Cup Winners' Cup, but his crowning achievements came in the Champions League, where he appeared twice in the final, both with Juve, and helped Juventus win their first Champions League trophy in 1984-85 against Liverpool.